abdi0987/ViaJS/README.md

 ```html
 <div class="container" via-pages></div>
 ```
-add __via-pages__ attribute to your div element to specifiy where to load the content
+add __via-views__ attribute to your div element to specifiy where to load the content

 Specifiy your views url and a defaultView if the user enters an invalid hashtag url.